catalina17/VideoNavQA/README.md

 The VideoNavQA dataset can be found [here](https://drive.google.com/drive/folders/1DpEdjmVDMeJZ0ohS_TTp0HAjEbX0fU_m?usp=sharing).

-Please cite us if you use our code/dataset in your work:
+Please cite us if you use our code or the VideoNavQA benchmark:

 ```
 @article{cangea2019videonavqa,